-Substitute Lucas Ocampos scored with 18 minutes to play as Leverkusen - which completely dominated the Group C contest on Wednesday - was left to rue its profligacy in front of goal.
+Substitute Lucas Ocampos scored with 18 minutes to play as Leverkusen - who completely dominated the Group C contest on Wednesday - were left to rue their profligacy in front of goal.

-Wendell returned from suspension for the home side, while former Leverkusen forward Dimitar Berbatov - who has recently overcome a thigh injury - started for Monaco.
+Wendell returned from suspension for the hosts, while ex-Leverkusen forward Dimitar Berbatov - who has recently overcome a thigh injury - started for Monaco.

-The Ligue 1 outfit made its intentions clear from the off, sitting deep and defending in numbers.
+The Ligue 1 outfit made their intentions clear from the off, sitting deep and defending in numbers.

-Perhaps as a result, Leverkusen did not play with its usual energy, and was restricted to attempts from long distance - Hakan Calhanoglu and Wendell trying their luck in the first 20 minutes.
+Perhaps as a result, Leverkusen did not play with their usual energy, and they were restricted to attempts from long distance - Hakan Calhanoglu and Wendell trying their luck in the first 20 minutes.

 Tricky South Korean winger Son Heung-min had a fierce effort blocked by Ricardo Carvalho as Leverkusen began to dominate, and only the woodwork prevented the BayArena crowd from celebrating in the 28th minute.

-Lars Bender was the unlucky player, smashing a volley against the crossbar after Monaco had failed to clear its lines.
+Lars Bender was the unlucky player, smashing a volley against the crossbar after Monaco had failed to clear their lines.

 Calhanoglu continued to look lively after the break, but he could not match an excellent storming run with a suitable finish, shooting straight at Subasic in the 54th minute.

 Leverkusen head coach Roger Schmidt introduced Josip Drmic just before the hour mark in a bid to find a goal, but the Switzerland international hurriedly shot wide when presented with a good chance.